-This is a form of charcoal with an enormous surface area and an extremely strong negative charge.
-It has been used for thousands of years and believe it or not, even modern hospitals still occasionally use it to help patients that have been poisoned.
+This is a form of charcoal with a large surface area and a powerful negative charge.
+It has been used for thousands of years and, believe it or not, even modern hospitals still occasionally use it to help patients that have been poisoned.
 Charcoal binds to chemicals so long as their molecules also have negative charges.
 In theory, when the chemicals attach to the charcoal, you will expel them through your feces.

-It is potentially good news for marijuana users, because up to 65% of THC is expelled via your fecal matter.
+It is potentially good news for marijuana users because we remove up to 65% of THC via our fecal matter.
 This is why so many weed smokers consume fruit pectin, as it is a natural fiber that should force THC out through their stool.

 Now for the bad news.
-There is no evidence that activated charcoal is useful when consumed daily.
+No evidence exists to suggest activated charcoal is useful when consumed daily.
 Furthermore, there is scant scientific backing for the suggestion that activated charcoal removes toxins outside of the GI tract.
-Indeed, there is evidence that activated charcoal binds to vitamins, so in theory it could remove them from your system.
-Most detox drinks don’t have enough charcoal in them to make a difference in any case, so you use it at your own discretion.
+Indeed, there is evidence that it binds to vitamins, so in theory, it could remove them from your system.
+Most detox drinks don’t have enough charcoal in them to make a difference in any case, so you use it at your discretion.

 2 – Tongue Scraping

 Where there is plaque, there are toxins.
-When you remove the offending bacteria, you benefit from fresh breath and, as you are constantly removing the plaque, there is less chance of tooth decay.
+When you remove the offending bacteria, you benefit from fresh breath.
+As you continually remove the plaque, there is less chance of tooth decay.
 If you are a marijuana user, tongue scraping could help you pass a saliva test but is unlikely to help you with a urinalysis.

 3 – Grapetox